rutgerblom/SDDC.Lab/README.md

 ### Diagrams

-The following diagrams show what is deployed when using the default settings in **answerfile.yml**
+The following diagrams show what is deployed when using the default settings

 A diagram of the physical environment.
 ![Physicaloverview](images/vsphere-nsxt-deploy-phys.png)